alicewriteswrongs/pyresolve/pyresolve.md

 Whew!
 That was a lot.
 Most of these are zero though, which helps.
 We also are going to make one more class attribute, which is `self.header`.
-This will be equal to `bytearray(12)`, since we need 12 bytes to hold all the bits that are required in our header.
+This will be equal to the 'genheader' method, which sticks everything together for us.
 Here's what that class looks like:

 ~~~~{.python}